taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 # leanpub-end-insert
 ~~~~~~~~

 That's it.
 You Todo application should run with Redux Saga instead of Redux Thunk now.
-The final application can be found in the [GitHub repository](https://github.com/rwieruch/taming-the-state-todo-app/tree/10.0.0).
+The final application can be found in the [GitHub repository](https://github.com/rwieruch/taming-the-state-todo-app/tree/10.0.0) again.
 In the future, it is up to you to decide on an asynchronous actions library when using Redux.
 Is it Redux Thunk or Redux Saga?
 Or do you decide to try something new with Redux Observable or Redux Cycles?
 The Redux ecosystem is full of amenities to try cutting edge JavaScript features such as generators or observables.
+However, you need to decide yourself if you need a asynchronous actions library in the first place.